 Blood pressure is created by the heart.
 When the heart ventricles contracts there the blood flows out of the heart into the lungs and systemic circulation.
 When the ventricles are near the end of the contraction the maximum pressure created and is labeled systole.
 This is the top number reported by a sphygmomanometer (a device that measures pressure in an inflatable arm cuff around your arm).
-When the ventricles relax, valves close (pulmonic and aortic), and blood stops flowing to the arteries (but doesn’t stop).
+When the ventricles relax, valves close (pulmonic and aortic), and blood slows to the arteries and can stop altogether.
 The pressure is at the low end of the cycle and is called diastole.
 The relaxing ventricles now are filled with blood from the atria and when full, will contract and continue the cycle.
 Thus, when the ventricles contract the pressure in the arteries increases to a max of systole and then they relax and the pressure decreases to a low of diastole – then the cycle continues (stopping only when you die).

 Ideal Blood Pressure